Three Foundational Voyages

 As background music, click on this video clip [music by Peder B. Helland] of a single hiker and reminisce about your personal spiritual journey with its moments of growth, peace, and challenge.

-Spend time in prayer of thanksgiving for the voyage you have been able to be a part of and in prayers of intercession for the gifts you will need to stay the course.
+Spend time in prayer of thanksgiving for the voyage you have been able to be make.
+Write some prayers of intercession for the gifts you will to stay the course.

 Psalms: Prayers of Jesus